snugnug/hjem-rum/docs/manual/CONTRIBUTING.md

 };
 ```

-An additional attrset of boolean aliases is set within a `let ... in` set to
+An additional attribute set of boolean aliases is set within a `let ... in` set
-highlight the different checks done and to add quick ways to reference each
+to highlight the different checks done and to add quick ways to reference each
 check without excess and redundant code.

 First, the file is only written if any of the options to write to the file are